-High school sophomore, junior and senior students may enroll concurrently in college courses with written permission of their high school principal/counselor.
-A high school student can take up to 24 total hours of concurrent enrollment during their junior/senior years.
+High school students may enroll concurrently in college courses with written permission of their high school principal/counselor.
+A high school student can take up to 24 total hours of concurrent enrollment during their high school years.

 High school students must have principal permission forms completed and on file at the time of their enrollment.
 Failure to do so will classify students as "course auditors" and no credit will be awarded.